supmn084/Terraform/README.md

 export AWS_ACCESS_KEY_ID="<SECRET>"
 export AWS_SECRET_ACCESS_KEY="<SECRET>"
 ```
+Change your directory into whatever example you want to deploy and run..
 ```
 terraform plan
 ```
-To see what will be launched, and if there are any errors
+To see what will be launched, and if there are any errors.
+Correct them to then launch...

 ```
 terraform apply